bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch5-4a">5.4a Mapping and Constraining</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-We can now run the loop.
+<p>We can now run the loop.
 We'll offset our iteration start point by 10 ;
 for this particular sketch, this value just worked better than starting at the usual 0.
 Within the loop, we'll fetch the noiseValue, and then we'll extract two further variables from this by individually mapping the value to different ranges.
-One will control how much we shift the hue, and the other will control the length of each line.
+One will control how much we shift the hue, and the other will control the length of each line.</p>

 <pre>
 // <i>Start the dance.</i>